 When you’ve been injured in a car accident, the clock is ticking.
 Evidence fades, and delays can hurt your chances of securing a fair settlement.
 This is why it’s so important to prepare and file your personal injury claim quickly.

 At Edwards Injury Law, our auto accident lawyers are ready to fight for you.
 With a proven track record, a passion for justice, and a commitment to putting clients first, we’ll do everything in our power to secure the fair compensation you deserve.
-For more information or to schedule a free consultation with a personal injury lawyer, contact us online or call 866.607.6211.
+For more information or to schedule a free consultation with a car accident injury lawyer, call 980-357-4499 or fill out our contact form.

 Related: